 Designers first and foremost must be thinkers.
 Understanding current developments in web technology and new media, whether print or digital, helps the designer better anticipate future industry projections as well as how design fits into such systems.

 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
+Discussions are collaborative learning experiences.
 Therefore, the student is required to create a thread in response to the provided prompt for each forum.
-Each thread must be 500–600 words and demonstrate course-related knowledge.
+Each thread must be at least 500 words and demonstrate course-related knowledge.
 The student must also include at least 1 citation in current MLA format.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be at least 250 words and include at least 1 citation in current MLA format.

 The student will engage in an intense study of an object.
 The student will look at it up close, far away, from a bird’s eye view, from the ground, under water, and in many other ways.
 The student will then visually capture the object 50 times.
 After capturing his or her 50 images, the student will build a jQuery gallery to share his or her thematic creation.

 The student will demonstrate the basics of HTML structure and syntax, progressing to a mini-website.
 The purpose is to increase understanding of directory structures and linking pages as well as to make the student comfortable with HTML framework.

 The student will write three 2 – 4 page reading response papers in current MLA format that will analyze and apply the concepts of the assigned reading.

 The student will complete LinkedIn Learning tutorials on jQuery and Muse.
 The goal of these tutorials is to move the student beyond basic HTML/CSS.
 The student will visually present his or her creative work while exploring these applications.
 The student should feel comfortable enough to complete his or her final UX design.

 UX Single-Page Scrollable Site Assignments (5)

 The student will create a website in the following stages throughout the course: